 The operation and management of e-scooter fleets is the responsibility of the company running them.
 Council’s role is to issue the permits and monitor whether the permit rules are being followed.
 We'll also be collecting anonymised data to understand how e-scooters are being used in Palmy.

 Hours of operation

-E-scooter fleets can operate seven days a week, between 5am and 11pm.
+E-scooter fleets can operate 24 hours a day, seven days a week.
 It’s up to each operator to set their hours within this band.

 There’ll be preferred parking areas and people will be encouraged to collect and drop-off an e-scooter from these points.
 The preferred parking areas will not be taking over any car parks at the moment, they’ll simply be places in the city marked in operators’ digital apps.
 We’ll be monitoring the effects of parked scooters in the city and scaling up as appropriate.